leta199/Simulation-Law-of-Large-Numbers/README.md

 # Simulation-Law-of-Large-Numbers-
 Testing out stochastic simulations to visualise the Law of Large Number (LLN) as one of the foundations of statistics and probability.
+This project will cover:

+- Creating simualtion to calculate the probability of an integer from 1 to 1000 is divisible by 3,5 or 9.
+- Proving Law of large numbers by visualising how simulation results converge to the analytical solution as number of replications (epochs) grows.

 [![Language: R](https://img.shields.io/badge/Language-R-276DC3.svg?style=flat-square)](https://www.r-project.org/)
 [![Built with RStudio](https://img.shields.io/badge/IDE-RStudio-75AADB?style=for‐the‐badge&logo=rstudio&logoColor=white)](https://www.rstudio.com/)